fabiochiusano/article2kindle/README.md

 Finally, open the `conf` file and fill the `wkhtmltopdf_path` variable with the path of the wkhtmltopdf installation on your system.

 ## How to use it
-### Convert web pages to a PDFs and transfer them to your Kindle
+### Convert pages to a PDFs and transfer them to your Kindle
 #### 1. Find articles that you like
 Suppose you see this [OpenAI article](https://openai.com/blog/gpt-2-6-month-follow-up) and this [DeepMind article](https://deepmind.com/blog/article/unsupervised-learning) and you want to read them on your Kindle.
 #### 2. Get url and choose a title for that articles